No products in the cart.

 Chilli peppers are also good for fighting inflammation as the capsaicin is a potent inhibitor of substance P, a neuropeptide associated with inflammatory processes.

-Finally, cigarette smoke contains benzopyrene which destroys the vitamin A in the body.
+Finally, cigarette smoke contains benzopyrenes which destroys the vitamin A in the body.
 The vitamin A present in chilli reduces inflammation of lungs and emphysema caused due to cigarette smoking.
 So all smokers should get some Fire Dragon Xtra Hot or Deadly Chilli Sauce today.
 They’re packed with organically grown chillies all grown in Aotearoa blended with all local ingredients and they all have BITE!